fdev31/weye/doc/source/dev/jsapi.rst

 .. function:: ItemTool.popup(elt)

-     Show an edition popup for the item
+     Show an edition popup to edit some |domitem|

-     :arg elt: DOM element
+     :arg elt: the |domitem| to edit

 .. todo:: GET clean meta from /o/<path> (slower but avoid hacks & limitations)
 .. todo:: update elt's `data` on save